MattyCho/react-app/README.md

-# React State and Props
+# Horned Beast React App

+(Deployed page with Netlify](https://silly-austin-a51301.netlify.app/)

 ## Overview
 By the end of this week, you will create an application that displays images and information of horned animals.
 This application will allow you to filter the images by number of horns and chose your favorite image.